manavukani/EduAssist/README.md

 # EduAssist

-Ask questions about your lecture in real time, chat with your lecture!

-## Motivation

-As a university student, it can be frustrating to disrupt a lecture just to ask a question, especially when it risks derailing the class or causing embarrassment if the question isn’t well-received.
-This project was created to address that issue.
-It enables students to inquire about the lecture content in real-time without causing interruptions.
-Additionally, it offers a live transcript of the lecture, ensuring that nothing is missed.
-The tool can also be leveraged later to generate notes and study materials.

-## Key Features

-- Ask questions during lectures in real-time
-- Resolve doubts without disrupting anyone
-- Access a live transcript of the lecture

-### Disclaimer

-This is just for learning purpose, please don't refrain from asking doubts to your professor.
-They would love to solve them and teach you.
+**Real-time Q&A and Lecture Engagement**

+My motivation was that students often misses key points during lectures, leading to confusion and missed opportunities.
+Asking questions in class can feel intimidating for shy pupils or disruptive.
+EduAssist solves this by offering:

+* Real-time Q&A to  discreetly ask questions about lecture content without interrupting the flow.
+* Live Transcript helps capture all information and ensure nothing is missed.
+* The tool can also be leveraged later to generate notes and study materials.

+**Disclaimer**

+EduAssist is designed to supplement, not replace, direct interaction with your professor.
+Open communication with your instructor is crucial for optimal learning.

 ### Installation